Bigdasgit/SIGEM/README.md

 --read_topK_nodes: Flag to read top nodes from a binary file, they will be selected by computing similarity otherwise; default is False

---topK_file: Paths to the saved top nodes
+--topK_file: Path to the saved top nodes

 --write_topK_nodes: Flag to write top nodes into a binary file for later usage; default is False